 I now accept my bouts of anger and let them arise.
-Try to witness and be aware of your anger before you react.
+Try to witness and be aware of yours before you react.

 Recognize your triggers and reactions.
 Many spiritual teachings say that anger is something your anger needs to be loved.
 If we can experience these emotions it allows us to move forward.
-Anger is truly when we heal our wounds.
+This emotion is truly when we heal our wounds.

 5 Healthy Ways to Express Your Anger Away

 The message I want to convey is that being spiritual means to acknowledge all parts of yourself.